safety information

 • Significant changes in blood sugar levels

-Stop treatment and seek medical attention if you experience trouble breathing, chest pain, or swelling of the face, lips, or throat.
+Stop treatment and seek medical attention immediately if you experience trouble breathing, chest pain, or swelling of the face, lips, or throat.

-Use and administration
+Use and Administration

-• Use sermorelin only as directed by your licensed provider.
+• Use Sermorelin only as directed by your licensed provider.

 • Do not exceed the prescribed dosage or frequency.